DCC-EX/dcc-ex.github.io/docs/big-picture/stage1.rst

 Stage 1 of our RMFT layout is a simple loop including a single siding for a station.

-This allows for continuous running for up to three trains with automated switching for entering and exiting the station siding.
+This allows for continuous running of up to three trains with automated switching for entering and exiting the station siding.

 .. raw:: html
   :file: ../_static/images/big-picture/rmft-stage1.drawio.svg